shubhamKmehta/Notes-Maker/README.md

 # Notes-Maker
-this mini project make on java-servlet-hibernate-jsp.
+This mini project make on Java Programing Language.
+In this project i try  to use (a) hibernate for mapping.
+                              (b)  servlet for computing logical things,coming from users.
+                              (c)  JSP for UI.
+                              (d)  And  just little bootstrap 5 for looking good.